 -

 Use Isotopes as Examples: Isotopes are atoms of the same element with different numbers of neutrons.
 Comparing the stability of different isotopes can illustrate the influence of neutrons on nuclear stability.
-For example, carbon-12 (6 protons, 6 neutrons) is stable, while carbon-14 (6 protons, 8 neutrons) is radioactive.
+Take this: carbon-12 (6 protons, 6 neutrons) is stable, while carbon-14 (6 protons, 8 neutrons) is radioactive.
 Similarly, hydrogen has three isotopes: protium (1 proton, 0 neutrons), deuterium (1 proton, 1 neutron), and tritium (1 proton, 2 neutrons).
 Protium and deuterium are stable, while tritium is radioactive.

 -